Romería de El Rocío: Structure of the pilgrimage

 The romería as such begins on Sunday before Pentecost.
 However, pilgrims come from throughout Andalusia (and, nowadays, from throughout Spain and beyond), and typically travel an additional one to seven days beforehand, either on foot, on horseback or in horse-drawn carriages (or, nowadays, in some cases, modern modes of transport such as all terrain vehicles), generally sleeping outdoors.
 Many count this travel as the most important part of the pilgrimage.

 The pilgrims travel in groups known as religious confraternities.
 They come from many directions: the Camino de los Llanos (Plains Way) from Almonte proper; the Moguer Way, from Moguer and Huelva; the Sanlúcar Way from Cádiz, crossing the River Guadalquivir at El Bajo de Guía; and the Seville Way.

-The pilgrimage proper begins at noon on the Saturday.
-From then until nearly midnight, each confraternity travels from their property in the village of El Rocío to the Sanctuary where they present their "Simpecado", their copy of the Virgin, the oldest confraternities proceeding first.
-Each bears an emblem of the Virgin del Rocío (Holy Mother).
-At midnight, it is the turn of the original confraternity to carry their emblem to the shrine.
-This is known as the Almonte Rosary ceremony.
+The pilgrimage proper begins at noon or afternoon on the Friday before Pentecost.
+From then until nearly midnight of Saturday, each confraternity travels from their property in the village of El Rocío to the Sanctuary where they present their "Simpecado", their replica icon of the Virgin, the oldest confraternities proceeding first.
+Each bears an emblem of the Virgin del Rocío (Holy Mother) and is mounted on a cart pulled by animals (bulls, oxen or horses).
+Originally done on Saturday, since 2013 the confraternities presentation takes just two days to finish, with each of them led by the mounted section, musicians, leadership teams and the Simpecado cart or carriage.
+During all the presentations, following the prayer Hail Holy Queen, a representative of the delegation shouts a litany of praise and honor to Our Lady, ending with And long live forever the Mother of God!
+At midnight of Pentecost or late night of the Saturday before, it is the turn of the original confraternity, the Mother Confraternity of the Virgin of Rocio, based in Almonte, to carry their emblem to the shrine in like manner as those who earlier arrived during the last two days.
+This march, known as the Almonte Rosary ceremony, marks the climax of the presentations.
+The procession, which passes the village for the formal presentation of their Simpecado, which is hand carried, begins and ends from the sanctuary itself - the icon being presented to the shrine upon the confraternity's arrival earlier in the week.

-At 10 a.m. on Whitsun Sunday, a Pontifical High Mass is said in El Real del Rocío (next to the Sanctuary), where the Virgin was crowned in 1919.
-On Sunday night, everyone prays the Rosary by candlelight, as each confraternity goes up to the flat of El Eucaliptal next to El Real del Rocío.
+At 10 a.m. on Pentecost Sunday, a Pontifical High Mass is said in El Real del Rocío (next to the Sanctuary), where the Virgin was crowned in 1919, where all the confraternities attend, followed by a second mass of thanksgiving to all those who assisted during the pilgrimages of the confraternities and a 3rd for members of the Civil Guard, with both masses held in the sanctuary building.
+On Sunday night, everyone prays the Rosary by candlelight, as each confraternity goes up to the flat of El Eucaliptal next to El Real del Rocío marching in celebration of the feast.